-Free Daily & Weekly Glasgow Herald, Glasgow Times, The National and Inside Soap Readings On Your Computer Today
+Free Daily & Weekly Glasgow Herald, Glasgow Times, The National and Inside Soap Readings Online Today

-The above links will take you directly to the latest stream of each title.
+The following links will take you directly to the latest stream of each title.
 You will find there is a picture link and a button link to make it easier for reader software.
-If you then listen on a computer or on your mobile phone you will need to press the play button on the player or use the fast forward or rewind buttons when the new page opens.
+If you then listen on a computer or on your mobile phone you will may need to press the play button on the player or use the fast forward or rewind buttons when the new page opens.

 If you would rather acquire a Sonata Internet Radio box from the British Wireless for the Blind Fund please watch the video and contact them directly.
 Obviously asking for the Cue and Review titles to be added to the setup.